rickhull/lager/README.md

     # rather than
     debug "hi"

-    # by using the first form, the block will not be evaluated unless we
+    # By using the first form, the block will not be evaluated unless we
     # are logging at DEBUG level.
-    # if using the second form, the message is evaluated no matter the current
+    # If using the second form, the message is evaluated no matter the current
     # log level.

-Aftifacts
+Artifacts
 ---------
-By mixing in Lager via extend, you introduce these class methods:
+* By mixing in Lager via extend, you introduce these class methods:
   * lager
   * log_to
   * log_level

-By calling log_to, you introduce the class instance variable @lager
+* By calling log_to, you introduce the class instance variable @lager

-By assigning @lager within initialize, you introduce the instance variable @lager
+* By assigning @lager within initialize, you introduce the instance variable @lager

 Now you have a unified interface for logging at both class and instance layers: